Images Depict Mature Plants

 |Uses:||Best in hanging baskets or plant stands to cascade|

-How to Care for Silver Satin Pothos Plants
+How to Care for Silver Satin Pothos

 What is the best light for Silver Satin Pothos Plants?

-Silver Satin Pothos Plants performs well in fluorescent light like office buildings or atriums or anywhere away from direct light.
+Silver Satin Pothos Plants performs well in fluorescent light like office buildings or atriums or anywhere away from direct sunlight.
 They can handle the bright, indirect light found in a northern or partially shaded eastern windowsill.
 Western or southern exposure would work as long as the plant is away from the window or the window is well shaded.

 What is the best soil for Silver Satin Pothos Plants?